RayRayner/comp140-gam160-game/README.md

 The challenge of the game will come from randomised events that will affect gameplay, such as putting out the fire you just lit etc, along with a timer for certain objectives .

 The background for the game will just consist of some basic colours and shapes, as I feel like this isnt too key to the gameplay.

+### Core Mechanics

+_Flame Sensor_ The flame sensor will be used to determine how far the fire is from the current object, which in turn will define its position on the screen.
+The closer the flame is to the object, the faster the object will ignite.

+_Lighting things on Fire_
+Each object will have a randomised resistance to